zdodson21/pi-weather/README.md

 # Pi Weather

-Pi Weather is a Svelte-based web application for displaying weather information.
-Handy for creating an at-home weather dashboard.
+Pi Weather is a Svelte-based web application for displaying weather information, handy for creating a home-made weather dashboard.
+This project relies on [Open Weather APIs](https://openweathermap.org/city/2643743).

 ## Setup